aaronbriel/gensum/README.md

 gensum is an NLP library based on [absum](https://github.com/aaronbriel/absum) that uses generative summarization to perform data augmentation in order to oversample under-represented classes in datasets.
 Recent advancements in generative models such as ChatGPT make this approach optimal in achieving realistic *but unique* data for the augmentation process.

-It uses [ChatGPT](https://openai.com/blog/chatgpt) by default, but is designed in a modular way to allow you to use any large language models capable of generative summarization. gensum is format agnostic, expecting only a dataframe containing text and all features.
-It also uses multiprocessing to achieve optimal performance.
+It uses [ChatGPT](https://openai.com/blog/chatgpt) by default, but is designed in a modular way to allow you to use any large language models capable of generative summarization. `gensum` is format agnostic, expecting only a DataFrame containing a text and classifier column.

-Singular summarization calls are also possible.

 ## Algorithm
 1. Append counts or the number of rows to add for each classifier value are first calculated with a ceiling threshold.
 Namely, if a given classifier value has 1000 rows and the ceiling is 100, its append count will be 0.